When & Where Questions

 The job of the parents and sideline supporters is to encourage and build up our players.
 It is the role of the IFC coaches to coach and correct players and the role of the referees to make the calls according to the rules.
 Thanks for letting the coaches and referees make this the best possible playing experience!
 Fans who regularly and disrespectfully step out of bounds may be asked to leave.

 Yes.
 Find us on Facebook by searching for ‘Illiana Futbol Club‘.
 Parents of players are encouraged to like and recommend this group.
 Got a great photo for the page?
-Send it to firstname.lastname@example.org.
+Share it with us!

-Since its incorporation in 2013 as a 501c3 Christian community soccer club, IFC has run a strong indoor soccer program at Dyer Indoor Soccer Arena and in the fall of 2017 it successfully launched an Outdoor Travel Soccer Program with two solid teams: a 2005 (U13) and a 2008 (U10) in the Indiana Soccer League (ISL).
-IFC established its home outdoor training and playing fields at Cedar Lake Ministries (CLM), located at 8816 W 137th Ave, Cedar Lake, IN.
-We are thankful for this partnership.
+Since its incorporation in 2013 as a 501c3 Christian community soccer club, IFC has run a strong indoor soccer program at Dyer Indoor Soccer Arena.
+In the fall of 2017 it successfully launched an Outdoor Travel Soccer Program with two solid teams: a 2005 (13U) and a 2008 (10U) in the Indiana Soccer League (ISL).

 How can I support the team or become a team sponsor?

 IFC would love to have your help and support in making the club the best it can be.
 Let us know what your gifts / talents are and we’ll let you know how you can help.
-Email email@example.com and get involved today!
+Email us to get involved today!